Basavarajkembhavimath/share2learn/_posts/2025-11-06-executing-python-script.md

 installed or not.

 But, this works only on Unix like machines.
-I am not sure how something like this can be done on non-Unux like machines.
+I am not sure how something like this can be done on non-Unix like machines.

 Ofcourse, the problem now moves from the customer having "python" installed on their systems to them having "uv" installed on their system